hacketyhack/hacketyhack/lessons/beginner/datastrucs.md

 ### Working with Hashes

 So what else are we able to do with hashes?
-Let's try something will help us see if something is in the hash as a key or value  The methods 'has_key?' and 'has_value?' are exactly what we're looking for!
+Let's try something will help us see if something is in the hash as a key or value  The methods `has_key?` and `has_value?` are exactly what we're looking for!

     new_hash = { "1" => "one", "2" => "two"}